Trinity, North Carolina: History

 The community was named after Trinity College, which later became Duke University.
 Trinity College started as Brown's Schoolhouse, a private subscription school founded in 1838.
 The school was organized by a group of Methodists and Quakers, and was officially started by Hezekiah Leigh, who was also a founder of Randolph-Macon College.
 In 1841 North Carolina issued a charter for Union Institute Academy.
 The school took the name Trinity College in 1859, and in 1892, the college moved to Durham.

 Sealy Corporation, the world's largest manufacturer of bedding products with sales of $1.2 billion in 2003, is headquartered in Trinity.

 Notable people

 Former baseball player Gil English died in Trinity, North Carolina.
-Trinity is also home to NASCAR Sprint Cup Series drivers Bobby Labonte, Brian Vickers and Kyle Petty.
+Trinity is also home to NASCAR Cup Series drivers Bobby Labonte, Brian Vickers and Kyle Petty, and current NASCAR Craftsman Truck Series driver Thad Moffitt.

 The former "World's Longest Hot Wheels Track" was built at the Kyle Petty Farm in Trinity on May 9, 1999.